Skip to content

 I want it >

 🌈 On our e-shop, we have selected nursing shells from the Hina Moon brand.
-They are polished in France by a specialist mother-of-pearl craftsman.
+They are polished in France by a mother-of-pearl craftsman.

 🌈 At Gapianne, we have spotted a seamless nursing bra from the Smoon brand for you.